Independent, objective analysis, comparison and validation of digital video.

 One tool, three modes, single and batch.

-A detailed forensic report of a file's technical properties: container and stream details, frame-level analysis and GOP structure, with file hashes and per-frame hashes for integrity.
+Benchmark digital video with a detailed forensic report of a file's technical properties: container and stream details, frame-level analysis and GOP structure, with file hashes and per-frame hashes for integrity.
 Review the report and export the raw data as CSV.

 A side-by-side comparison of two files, typically an original against its converted output.
 Built on the analysis foundation, it adds objective, perceptual quality metrics to enable faithful measurement of the conversion.